rvva/rocket.chat-caddy/README.md

-# Rocker.chat and Caddy as reverse proxy
+# Rocker.chat and Caddy as reverse proxy with docker

 ## 0. Requirements:
 * own domain associated with the A/AAA record in DNS,